-The peer-review team shall evaluate whether the methods and data used in the "fragility" analysis of structures, systems, or components, or a combination thereof (SSCs) are adequate for the purpose and meet the relevant requirements of this Standard.
-The review team SHOULD perform independent fragility calculations of a selected sample of SSCs covering different categories and contributions to core damage frequency and large early release frequency.
+The peer-review team shall evaluate whether the methods and data used in the fragility analysis of structures, systems, or components, or a combination thereof (SSCs) are adequate for the purpose.
+The review team should perform independent fragility calculations of a selected sample of components covering different categories and contributions to core damage frequency and large early release frequency.